How to Get Shredded: Science-Backed 12-Week Plan

 1. The “Shredded” Equation

-An infographic showing that a calorie deficit, protein, training, and recovery combine to create fat loss with muscle retention.
+An infographic showing that a calorie deficit, protein, and training (which includes recovery represented by 'ZzZ' on the dumbbells) combine to create fat loss with muscle retention, depicted by a muscular male figure.

 Calorie Deficit (15–25%) + Adequate Protein (1.6–2.4 g/kg) + Progressive Resistance Training + Sufficient Recovery = Fat Loss with Muscle Retention